Yiu-dororong/case-study-practice-1/README.md

 ```
 <img width="661" height="687" alt="pie chart" src="https://github.com/user-attachments/assets/9b9ad5fe-1049-4817-b5ca-a091ed5205e9" />

 In terms of total distance, it is composed by 64% of light active, 10% of moderately active, and 26% of very active.
-This may imply there are two extremes, very people choose to have a moderately active activity.
+This may imply there are two extremes, very few people choose to have a moderately active activity.

 I further investigate the relationship between number of steps and calories, it is found that they are positively related, but at a mimimal correlation.
 ```